HatemHaddad/general/series.md

 # Easy is the Argument that we are proving to the Difficulty Parameter
 # Parameter is the name of the option and the Argument is the choice that we choose for that option

-fruits = ['Apple', 'Orange', 'Plum', 'Grapes', 'Blueberry','Watermelon] weekdays =['Monday','Tuesday','Wednesday','Thursday','Friday','Monday']
+fruits = ['Apple', 'Orange', 'Plum', 'Grapes', 'Blueberry','Watermelon'] weekdays =['Monday','Tuesday','Wednesday','Thursday','Friday','Monday']

-pd.Series(# click here ctrl+tab and we will get the documentation)
+pd.Series(# click here shift+tab and we will get the documentation)

 # We will see the Parameters and = sign with the values.
 These values are the default argument that pandas use as default